boschglobal/luisy/docs/source/tutorials/spark.rst

 not :py:class:`pandas.DataFrame` but :py:class:`pyspark.sql.DataFrame`
 objects.

-Generelly, a :py:class:`~luisy.tasks.base.SparkTask` creates from the output files of its input a :py:class:`pyspark.sql.DataFrame` and when saving to a :py:class:`luisy.targets.CloudTarget`, the respective spark method is used.
+Generally, a :py:class:`~luisy.tasks.base.SparkTask` creates from the output files of its input a :py:class:`pyspark.sql.DataFrame` and when saving to a :py:class:`luisy.targets.CloudTarget`, the respective spark method is used.
 Here, the user has to make sure that the spark